 More about the Counseling and Testing Center

 The Center is a very supportive environment to do in-depth training on how to do therapy.
 Previous practicum interns have commented on the “family like” and supportive atmosphere.
-It is staffed by fourteen senior clinical staff (including psychologists and staff therapists), four doctoral interns from programs nationwide, four psychometrists, and four administrative staff.
+It is staffed by sixteen senior clinical staff (including psychologists, staff therapists, and post-docs), four doctoral interns from programs nationwide, four psychometrists, and four administrative staff.
 (Staff profiles) The Counseling and Testing Center is student fee funded and strives to be responsive to all student needs from a multicultural, community mental health model.

 How do I Get More Information on the Practicum Program?